Measuring the Mean Free Path of HI Ionizing Photons at $3.2\leq z\leq4.6$ with DESI Y1 Quasars: Methodology

 where $f_{\lambda_r}$ is the observed composite spectrum and $f^\mathrm{SED}_{\lambda_r}$ is the intrinsic quasar SED.
 The three parts of \autoref{eq4} are modelled as follows, following \citet{2013ApJ...765..137O}, \citetalias{2014MNRAS.445.1745W} and \citet{2018ApJ...860...41L}: (i) The quasar SED is assumed to be a template modified by a power law:

-where $f_0$ is a normalization factor accounting for the continuum uncertainty and $f^\mathrm{tem}_{\lambda_r}$ is the SED template. \citet{2002ApJ...565..773T} (hereafter \citetalias{2002ApJ...565..773T}) and \citet{2015MNRAS.449.4204L} (hereafter \citetalias{2015MNRAS.449.4204L}) both stacked quasar spectra from \textit{Hubble Space Telescope} (\textit{HST}) and obtained average SEDs differing by $\sim 30$\% at Lyman continuum.
+where {$\alpha$ is the tilt index,} $f_0$ is a normalization factor accounting for the continuum uncertainty and $f^\mathrm{tem}_{\lambda_r}$ is the SED template. {We do not include the sky zero point as a free parameter in our above formalism, because our fitted $f_0$ is very close to 1 in all our fittings.
+Therefore, the effect of sky zero point uncertainty is accounted for in $f_0$ to a first-order approximation.} \citet{2002ApJ...565..773T} (hereafter \citetalias{2002ApJ...565..773T}) and \citet{2015MNRAS.449.4204L} (hereafter \citetalias{2015MNRAS.449.4204L}) both stacked quasar spectra from \textit{Hubble Space Telescope} (\textit{HST}) and obtained average SEDs differing by $\sim 30$\% at Lyman continuum.
 For comparison, we use the SED template from both two composites and show the results in \autoref{tab1}.
 The base of the power law modification is chosen to be $912$\AA\; instead of the widely used $1450$\AA\; because we only want this modification to impact the slope of SED at Lyman continuum, and $1450$\AA\;base would introduce an additional overall normalization at Lyman continuum that could be degenerate with $f_0$.

 (ii) The Lyman series optical depth is described by a power law: